Refinitiv/Real-Time-SDK/Java/Eta/README.md

 Then select the following options:

 - **APIs by Product**: Elektron
-- **APIs in this Family**: Elektron SDK - C/C++ Edition
+- **APIs in this Family**: Elektron SDK - Java Edition
-- **Downloads**: ETA - C - BINARY PACKS
+- **Downloads**: ETA - Java - BINARY PACKS

-Customer Zone:
+**Customer Zone:**

 https://customers.reuters.com/a/technicalsupport/softwaredownloads.aspx

 - **Category**: MDS - API
 - **Products**: Elektron SDK

-Then select the following release, where `<platform>` is linux, win, or solaris based on your preferred platform.
+Then select the following release

-    eta3.0.2.L1.<platform>-binaries.lib
+    etaj3.0.0.L1.all-binaries.lib

 Once you have downloaded these libraries, copy them to the corresponding directories under `Eta/Libs` Additional information about the contents of the closed source ETA libraries are available in the README contained in that distribution package.

-**NOTE:** If you are using shared libraries, you will need to run the LinuxSoLink or SolarisSoLink to properly soft link for versioned libraries.

 ####Supported Platforms
-The makefiles and Windows project files provided facilitate building on a subset of platforms, generally overlapping with platforms supported or qualified by the ETA Binary Pack.
+ETA Java can be used with a J2SE7 or J2SE8 compilant JVM.
+These can be downloaded from http://www.oracle.com

-At the current time, the makefiles and project files support the following platform/compiler combinations:
+At the current time, the JNI libraries support the following platform/compiler combinations:
 - RedHat Advanced Server 6.X 64-bit (gcc4.4.4)
-- Oracle Linux Server 6.X 64-bit (gcc4.4.4)
 - Oracle Linux Server 7.X 64-bit (gcc4.8.2)
-- CentOS 7.X 64-bit (gcc4.8.2)
+- CentOS 7.X 64-bit (gcc4.8.2) using the Oracle Linux libraries
 - Windows 7 64-bit, Windows 8 64-bit, Windows 8.1 64-bit, Windows Server 2008 64-bit, Windows Server 2012 64-bit
 	- Visual Studio 10 (2010)
 	- Visual Studio 11 (2012)